SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 Numerical measures used to judge various aspects of cluster validity are classified into three types:

-1. External Index: Used to measure the extent to which cluster labels match externally supplied cluster labels (Entropy, Purity).
+1. External Index: Used to measure the extent to which cluster labels match externally supplied class labels (Entropy, Purity).
 2. Internal Index: Used to measure the goodness of a clustering structure without respect to external information (Sum of Squared Error).
 3. Relative Index: Used to compare two different clusterings or clusters.
 Often an external or internal index is used for this function.